Seaton Sluice: Local interest

 The Octagon, is a small castellated building to the east of the Waterford Arms which is grade II listed.
 It was built sometime before 1750 as the Harbour Office.
 It has been suggested that it was designed by Sir John Vanbrugh but there is no definitive evidence for this.
 It is now a private art gallery.

 Seaton Delaval Hall, built by Sir John Vanbrugh between 1718 and 1729 for Admiral George Delaval, is on the outskirts of Seaton Sluice, on the road to Seaton Delaval.
-The hall, which is a Grade 1 listed building, is now owned by the National Trust and is open to visitors on designated days.
+The hall, which is a Grade I listed building, is now owned by the National Trust and is open to visitors on designated days.